 Plan to move to Exchange Online over a course of few weeks or less.

 Do not plan to continue to run directory synchronization to manage your users.

 Step 1: Verify you own the domain

 During the migration, the Simple Mail Transfer Protocol (SMTP) address of each on-premises mailbox is used to create the email address for a new Office 365 mailbox.
-To run an express migration, the on-premises domain must be a verified domain in your Office 365 organization.
+To run an express migration, the on-premises domain must be a verified domain in your Microsoft 365 or Office 365 organization.

 Sign in to Office 365 with your work or school account.